Eunice Murray: Women's Suffrage

+In April 1918, Murray was the 'commemoration orator' at the event to plant the Suffrage Oak in Kelvingrove Park in Glasgow, which celebrated the granting of the vote to some women.
+Murray continued to be involved with the Women's Freedom League into the 1930s.
+In 1938, she was the chair of a conference on the Status of Women.

+Political career

-During World War I, Murray also worked at William Beardmore and Company munitions factory and on confidential business, but also found time to write her first novel, The Hidden Tragedy.
-She stood in Glasgow Bridgeton as an independent candidate at the 1918 general election, the only woman to stand in Scotland at the election, although she did not come close to winning the seat.
+Murray stood in Glasgow Bridgeton as an independent candidate at the 1918 general election, the only woman to stand in Scotland at the election, although she did not come close to winning the seat.
+In around 1919-1923 she was elected to Dunbartonshire Country Council, where she worked on topics including women's equality, education, housing and health.

+Later life

-After the war, Murray wrote a memoir of her mother, Frances Murray a memoir in 1920, Scottish Women of Bygone Days in 1930 and A Gallery of Scottish Women in 1935.
+After the war, Murray wrote a memoir of her mother, Frances Murray, a Memoir in 1920, Scottish Women of Bygone Days in 1930 and A Gallery of Scottish Women in 1935.
+Scottish Women of Bygone Days is notable as an early example of a social history approach to Scottish history, when much of the research at the time focused on political history.
 She became interested in folklore and wrote Scottish Homespun which was illustrated with pictures of dolls dressed in the outfits she was discussing.
 Murray made many of these outfits.
 She campaigned for the creation of a Scottish folk museum.

-Murray served on the committee and donated money to the National Trust for Scotland.
+She donated money to the National Trust for Scotland and served on its committee after 1931.
+Murray was awarded an MBE in 1945.
 She never married and died in her family home in Cardross.